jopeo/jopeo.github.io/about.md

 ## The First Battle

-After weeks of failure the first successful Battle Anki battle took place on November 5, 2020 with Rahul Ramanathan, a good friend and colleague.
+After weeks of failure the first successful Battle Anki battle took place on November 5, 2020 with Rahul Ramanathan, a great friend and colleague.

 ![The first battle with Rahul](./Images/thefirstbattlewithRahul.jpg)